kocmitom/MTM19_tutorial/README.md

 MODEL=parent FILE=t2t_datagen/test-newstest2018-encs.src ./translate_file.sh
 ```

-See the output of the translation in:
+The translation do not use beam search, thus it should translate the file in few minutes.
+After that, see the output of the translation in:

 ```
 less output.translation
 ```

-We evaluate the translation by sacreBLEU:
+We evaluate the translation by sacreBLEU.
+This tool automatically download WMT testset and evaluate on a correct dataset:

 ```
-cat output.translation | sacrebleu t2t_datagen/test-newstest2018-encs.ref --score-only
+cat output.translation | sacrebleu -t wmt18 -l en-cs --score-only
 ```